metapixel

 Times of transition like having a baby, menopause, children leaving the nest and even a change of job or a house move can leave us feeling isolated.
 Social isolation can lead to loneliness, but loneliness can lead to social isolation and both may also occur at the same time.
 People can experience different levels of social isolation and loneliness over their lifetime, moving in and out of these states as their personal circumstances change.

-I know something of this as a menopausal woman now living in my 25th house (long story) with number one son off to university and his brother to follow shortly.
+I know something of this as a menopausal woman now living in my 25th house (long story) with my number one son off to university and his brother to follow shortly.
 Not to mention the enforced isolation brought about by a global pandemic.
 There are however thousands of people for whom this level of isolation is merely the norm.

 An ONS analysis (2018) highlighted three profiles of people at particular risk from loneliness: